MSDEVMTL/GlobalAzureBootcamp-2019/Lab7/README.md

 ![](medias/create-key.png)

-6. Now copy the Application ID, object Id and the newly create key value in a notepad, we'll need them later
+6. Copy the Application ID, object Id and the newly created key value in a notepad, we'll need them later

 ![](medias/app-values.png)